Introduction to lens acronyms

 This is an incredible advantage and one that film photographers can never dream of.
 With newer and improved technology comes the problem of getting used to.
 It is a toss-up between whether technology makes our life better or more complicated.
 But that's a question best left philosophers and scientists to argue and settle and is out of the scope of this article.

-For example do you know how different is a Nikkor 135mm f/2.8 DC lens is from a normal 135mm f/2.8 lens?
+For example, do you know how different a Nikkor 135mm f/2.8 DC lens is from a normal 135mm f/2.8 lens?
 Or for that matter what is the difference between HSM and USM?
-In this article we shall look at a few of the most essential acronyms that you need to know when buying a lens.
+In this article, we shall look at a few of the essential acronyms that you need to know when buying a lens.

 You can still use a lens designed for a 35mm (FX) camera on a DX format camera but you will only be using the center area of the image coming through the lens.

 Related Post: 7 best Nikkor lenses for your DSLR camera

 With the popularity of 1” sensor size cameras formats like Nikon’s 1 series (CX format) and Samsung’s NX series are fast becoming popular.
 Both these cameras have a 1” image sensor beating inside them.
 These cameras have specially made lens lines for them as well.
 There are a number of third party lens manufacturing companies such as Tamron, Tokina and Sigma.

 They make different versions of the same lens to comply with the major mounts such as Nikon’s F mount and 1 mount, Canon’s EF and EF-S mount or Sony’s A mount and so on.